 For my PhD in the lab of Prof. Dennis Bamford, University of Helsinki, I studied a bacteriophage genome packaging ATPase.
 After that, I worked with Prof. Peter Prevelige, in Birmingham, Alabama, where I used phage display to identify peptides that inhibit viral assembly.
 Since returning to Finland, I have also worked on transposons as gene transfer vehicles and neuronal leucine-rich repeat proteins before joining the Paavilainen lab in 2014.
 In my free time, I enjoy gardening and dancing salsa.

 I received my PhD from the University of Helsinki, studying the expression and characterization of neuronal membrane receptor proteins.
 After my doctoral defense, I worked in a commercial role in an international company for several years, covering the Nordic, Baltic and CIS countries.
 In my free time, I study for an EMBA degree in strategic leadership and knowledge management.
+Outside work, I like to spend time with my family and my puppy.

 Examining protein complexes within the context of the native cellular milieu is essential to the study of their natural interactions.
 In order to probe the complex pathways of protein biogenesis, we capitalize on recent advances in genome editing to install purification handles to genes of interest using CRISPR-Cas mechanisms in order to preserve the cellular interactome.
 My current aim is to look beyond the translocon and capture the signal peptidase complex while engaged in processing a native signal peptide.